-What To Do After Buying Real Estate at Tax Sale in Oklahoma
+What To Do After Buying Real Estate at Tax Sale

 When real estate investors buy properties at county tax sales, foreclosures, and other county auctions, it is often confusing to know what to do next.
 Here’s a helpful guide discussing what to do after buying real estate at a tax sale in Oklahoma.

 Don’t have time to read the whole article and FAQ?
 Call or text Avenue Legal Group at 405-938-3107 to discuss your tax sale property and how to move forward today.

 By law, county tax assessors throughout Oklahoma keep a list of properties with property tax debts and delinquent property tax bills.
 After three years of nonpayment of the property taxes, real estate is eligible for resale with the bidding typically starting at the exact amount of unpaid taxes.
 In Oklahoma, these sales happen every June in every county across the state.
 Some counties may not have any properties that actually make it to auction.